glutanimate/anki-addons-misc/ankiweb.md

 **USAGE**

-Create a `_editor.css` file in your media collection, add our custom CSS rules to it, and restart Anki.
+Create a `_editor.css` file in your media collection, add your custom CSS rules to it, and restart Anki.

 **CREDITS AND LICENSE**